mokunet

 3

-A water quality sample taken at a specific GPS coordinate automatically inherits the full spatial context — which moku it belongs to, whether it falls within a conservation reserve or agricultural land, and which schools or infrastructure are nearby.
+A water-quality sample taken at a specific GPS coordinate automatically picks up its full context — which moku it belongs to, whether it falls within a conservation reserve or farmland, and which schools or facilities are nearby.

-Observation records link to environment sites — specific monitoring locations such as water sampling points, soil test stations, and air quality monitors.
-These sites group into community-managed monitoring networks, and the measurement chain runs through them.
+Observation records are tied to specific monitoring locations — water sampling points, soil test stations, air quality monitors.
+A connected, community-managed monitoring network across moku is being built.

-From any SDG goal, you can trace which contributions measure it, which records they contain, where those records were observed, and which moku district contains those observation sites.
+From any SDG goal, you can trace which contributions measure it, where those measurements were observed, and which moku holds those places — a reading a community takes counts, and stays traceable to who gathered it and where.

-The Research Commons contribution workflow is open to anyone with data to share.
-Field observations and sub-county indicators both strengthen the picture for a moku without ever rewriting its authoritative foundation.
+The Research Commons is open to anyone with data to share.
+Field observations and moku-level indicators both strengthen the picture for a moku without ever rewriting the official map underneath.